-Once your eligibility and consent are confirmed, you will be randomly allocated to receive one of the boost vaccine doses.
-You will not be told which vaccine you are going to receive.
+Once your eligibility and consent are re-confirmed, you will be randomly allocated to receive one of the various vaccine combinations.
+You will not be told which specific vaccines you are going to receive, or in what order.
 You will only be told this at the end of the trial.
-The only exception to this would be if you were to become ill and it was felt to be medically necessary for you to know which vaccine you had received.
+The only exception to this would be if you were to become ill and it was felt to be medically necessary for you to know which vaccines you had received.